Correlation effects in one-dimensional metallic quantum wires under various confinements: SSF

 The first-order SSF can also be expressed as

-$S_{1}^\text{se}(x)$ does not contribute to the SSF as the integral of the self-energy term over $\omega$ vanishes.
+$S_{1}^\text{se}(x)$ does not contribute to the SSF as the integral of the self-energy term over $\omega$ vanishes as shown in Appendix \ref{AppendixG}.
 There are contributions to the SSF only from the exchange and direct terms.
 The analytical expressions of $S_1^\text{d}(x)$ and $S_1^\text{ex}(x)$ have been reported in the literatures \cite{ashokan2020exact,KM2018,girdhar2022electron}.
 These are presented below for ready reference.
 In this paper, we will numerically evaluate $S_1(x)$ for other confinement models using the following expressions.

 The contribution of direct term to the SSF \cite{ashokan2018one,KM2018} is obtained for $x<1$ as

 and similarly for $x>1$,

 The contribution of the exchange term to the SSF \cite{ashokan2020exact} is obtained for $x<1$ as